jonathanolson/slither/notes/patterns.md

   -
   - Improved highlander:
     - [first] Store whether a rule/pattern is highlander(!), it should be serialized?
     -
+    - Bloom filter "deduplications"?
+    -
+    - For now, bitsets
+      - Non-exit edges: 1,0 for red, 0,1 for black
+      - Exit edges: 1,0 for hard-red, 0,1 for black, 1,1 for red-or-double-black
+      -
+      - edgeHighlanderCode
+      - Map<bigint, SolutionAttributeSet | null>, first goes to the set, then null when a duplicate is found
+      - Indeterminate (non-exit) edges get both bits set in the mask
+      - No-feature exit edges get all of the bits set in the mask
+      - Red-exit-edge gets none of the bits set in the mask???
+    -
     - Currently it is NOT working with blank exit faces - notably exits that could be "double black"
     - Even though exit face edges can potentially be determinate, the exit has three cases: